Why All the Name

 “thinly disguised metaphysical naturalism” (atheism).

-graduate of LA College.
+of Louisiana College.
 He and his wife Julie have seven children, with

-6 still at home, and two grandchildren.
-Currently, he resides in Kennesaw,
+four still at home, and four grandchildren.
+Currently, he resides in

 Kennesaw, GA.
 He writes apologetic and theological articles to help